maxsitt/insect-detect-docs/docs/software/pisetup.md

 ```

 Save the key to `C:\Users\<username>/.ssh/id_rsa` by hitting ++enter++.
 When you
-are asked to enter a passphrase, just hit ++enter++.
+are asked to enter a passphrase, hit ++enter++ twice.
 Now that we have generated
 the private and public SSH keys, we can select **public-key authentication** in
 the advanced options of the Raspberry Pi Imager in the next steps.